StormHour Guide to Cumulonimbus Clouds

 Generally, cumulonimbus clouds are most visible during the afternoon and evening.
-They can also form at night, but they’re not usually as bright then, but look fantastic at night when lit up by lightning.
+They can also form at night, but they’re not usually as bright then, but they look fantastic when lit up by lightning.

 There is a high chance that these clouds will produce thunderstorms and other dangerous weather.
 Therefore, they are found in many world areas with sufficient heat and moisture and uplifting of warm air currents.

-Understanding what cumulonimbus look like is an integral part of storm safety because these types of storms can produce hail and tornadoes, as well as rain and lightning strikes.
+Understanding what cumulonimbus looks like is integral to storm safety because these storms can produce hail, tornadoes, rain and lightning strikes.
 If you want to see some beautiful pictures of cumulonimbus cloud formations, check out our blog post on how best to capture photos when it comes time for your photoshoot!